huangyuzhang/Fizzy-Jam/README.md

 ## 🤔 Philosophy

 1. Everything lives in a git repo.
 This means you can host the site on GitHub, rather than paying monthly fees for web servers and database.
 2. An user-friendly yet pre-configured CMS.
-This allows you to focus on creating wonderful content, not the architecture or code.
+This allows you to focus on creating wonderful content, not the architecture or code. (you may also use the CMS offline, then push the static site to Github)
 3. Decoupled everywhere.
 Customize the site is fun by adding micro-services.

 ## Live Demo